-I received this book for free from Author in exchange for an honest review.
+I received this book for free from Author for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.The Last Romanov by Norbert Mercado

 on July 17, 2012

 Enjoyable story with a thorough history retold in footnotes.

 Synopsis from Barnes & Noble:

 “Written by Norbert L. Mercado, the author takes us on a journey of possibilities about the tragic story of the last Romanov family – that of Tsar Nicholas and Empress Alexandra – after the end of World War I and the Russian Revolution.”